 - talk to your own cancer doctor before you buy anything

 Talk to your treatment team first if you think you want to stop conventional treatment to try an alternative therapy.
-Even when conventional treatment can no longer cure a cancer, your doctor can help control symptoms such as pain and sickness by giving you conventional medicine.
+Even when conventional treatment can no longer cure a cancer, your doctor can help control symptoms.
+Such as pain and sickness, by giving you conventional medicine.

 Telling your doctor about using a therapy

-Tell your cancer doctor, specialist nurse, pharmacist or GP if you are considering using an alternative therapy or complementary therapy.
 Many people don’t mention it simply because their doctor does not ask.
 Or they worry their doctor will tell them to stop using the therapy.

 Giving up conventional treatment to use an alternative therapy